CaseyOchieng/Todo-reacp-app/README.md

 ## Getting Started
 1. Clone the repository to your local machine.[Click here to fork](https://github.com/CaseyOchieng/Todo-reacp-app)
 2. Navigate to the project directory in the terminal and run `npm install` to install the dependencies.
-3. Start the server by running npm run server
+3. Start the server by running `npm start` server
 4. Access the application at `http://localhost:3000`.
 ## Contributors
 - [Casey Ochieng](https://github.com/CaseyOchieng) - Full Stack Developer